What is Edge Computing?

 • VPUs enable performance acceleration for machine vision algorithms.

-2. Edge computers must be fanless and ruggedized.
-Edge computers must possess rugged characteristics.
+2. Edge computers must be fanless and possess rugged characteristics.
 The rugged design will fit in a wide range of industrial environments and in unpredictable environments where extreme temperatures, shock and vibrations, and debris are naturally occurring.
 Second, it must be a fanless design so that external dust, debris, and sand cannot damage sensitive components.
 The fanless design will enable edge devices to withstand exposure to extremely wide temperature ranges from -40⁰C to 70⁰C.
-This also helps with it being cableless since fewer moving parts that are in the closed system will eliminate the possibility of fewer parts failing.
+This also helps with it being cableless since fewer moving parts that are in the chassis to eliminate the possibility of fewer parts failing.

 3. Edge computers must have sufficient storage and rich I/O. Adequate storage enables edge devices to perform the best ability to collect, analyze, and process data quickly.
 To switch to an optimized storage capacity for high-speed data storage, the industry standard is to use solid-state drives (SSDs).
 SSDs are more optimal because it is lightweight, low-powered, and do not cause vibration due to having no moving parts.
 Additional storage is optional depending on the core business operations.